ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

 mafft --auto raw/reference_genomes/reference_genomes.fasta > processed/reference_genomes_aligned.fasta
 ~~~

 Manual inspection of the alignment revealed a highly repetitive sequence characterized by repeats of 'caatcaacgaatgacca.....' present at the end of the Goura reference genomes.
-Most notably in the genome of Goura sclaterii (MG590288.1) where it lead to gaps of 1151-1250 bp at the end of the other five sequences in the alignment.
+Most notably in the genome of Goura sclaterii (MG590288.1) where it led to gaps of 1151-1250 bp at the ends of the five non-Goura sequences in the alignment.

 The sequence alignment was converted to NEXUS format using 'seqconverter' with the following command: